andym388/andym388/README.md

 ### Hi there and welcome to my GitHub page 👋

-My name is Andy Mong and I am aspired to be a Full Stack Web Developer.<br>
+My current aspiration is to become a Full Stack Web Developer.<br>
 My home computer is ready with the relevant training materials and tool stack for this venture.

 ---